jcamunas/patchseq/README.md

  #### Description of Repository

  * **data folder**: contains preprocessed datasets (gene count tables) for patch-seq dataset, FACS dataset, as well as electrophysiology and cell metadata.
-This folder also contains scRNAseq datasets from previous publications used in QC figures (Enge, et al. dataset, Segerstolpe, et al dataset), as well as siRNA knockdown results.
+This folder also contains scRNAseq datasets from previous publications used in QC figures, as well as siRNA knockdown results.

   - Large files are compressed.
-Before runnning notebooks unzip correlation results:```tar -xvzf filename.tar.gz```
+Before runnning notebooks unzip tar files using `tar -xvzf filename.tar.gz`
+  - Download data count matrix from Segerstolpe. et al dataset and unzip in **data folder**.
+Data can be found in [Array Express Segerstolpe et al.](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-5061/), file named *E-MTAB-5061.processed.1.zip*.
+After unzipping make sure *Sandberg_pancreas_refseq_rpkms_counts_3514sc.txt* is found in **data folder**.

  * **analysis folder**: contains several folders with analysis results used to produce final figures.
 Data is saved in csv / excel files or pickles for integration with notebooks.
 Includes:

-		- Cell typing for patch-seq, FACS, Enge et al datasets.
+  - Cell typing file for each dataset.
   - tSNE coordinates for plots used in manuscript (patch-seq, patched vs non-patched, cryopreserved cells, alpha cells)
   - Machine Learning model for cell type classification based on Electrophysiology.
   - Correlations of gene expression to total exocytosis for beta-cells (nondiabetic, and T2D donors) and pathway analysis (compressed folder that needs to be unzipped).
   - Gene Set Enrichment Analysis (GSEA) for genes correlated to each functional group (i.e. Exocytosis, Sodium currents)
   - Correlations using a subset of beta-cells (train/test split) to determine Predictive Set of genes and perform predictions of electrophysiology.

 * **notebooks**: Python and R notebooks to generate figures from manuscript and supplementary notebooks to generate results in analysis folders.